awsdocs/amazon-comprehend-developer-guide/doc_source/detecting-cer-real-time.md

-# Detecting Custom Entities in Real Time with Amazon Comprehend<a name="detecting-cer-real-time"></a>
+# Real\-time analysis for custom entity recognition \(console\)<a name="detecting-cer-real-time"></a>

 With Amazon Comprehend, you can quickly detect custom entities in individual text documents by running real\-time analysis\.
 Unlike asynchronous batch jobs that analyze large documents or large sets of documents, real\-time analysis is useful for applications that process small bodies of text as they arrive\.
 For example, you can immediately detect custom entities in social media posts, support tickets, or customer reviews\.

-After you train a custom entity recognition model, you enable real\-time analysis by creating an endpoint\.
+Before you can detect custom entities, you must train a custom entity recognition model\.
+For more information about these models, see [Training recognizer models](training-recognizers.md)\.

+You create an endpoint to run real\-time analysis using a custom model\.
 After you create the endpoint, your custom model is available for real\-time analysis, and you can detect entities by using the Amazon Comprehend console, the Amazon Comprehend API, the AWS CLI, or the AWS SDKs\.

-**Before you begin**
-Before you can detect custom entities, you must train a custom entity recognition model\.
-For more information about these models, see [Training custom entity recognizers](training-recognizers.md)\.
-For the steps to train a model, see [Creating a Custom Entity Recognizer Using the Console \- CSV Format](getting-started-custom-entity-recognizer.md#getting-started-console-CER)\.

-## Creating an Endpoint for Custom Entity Detection<a name="detecting-cer-real-time-create-endpoint"></a>
+## Creating an endpoint for custom entity detection<a name="detecting-cer-real-time-create-endpoint"></a>

-After you train a custom entity recognition model, you can use that model to quickly detect custom entities in individual documents\.
-First, you must create an *endpoint*, which makes your model available for real\-time analysis\.
+ You create an endpoint to make your custom model available for real\-time analysis\.

 To meet your text processing needs, you assign *inference units* to the endpoint, and each unit allows a throughput of 100 characters per second for up to 2 documents per second\.
 You can then adjust the throughput up or down\.

 The cost of real\-time analysis is based on the throughput of an endpoint and the duration of time it is active\.
 For more information on endpoint cost, see [Amazon Comprehend Pricing](https://aws.amazon.com/comprehend/pricing/)\.

 After you create an endpoint, you can monitor it with Amazon CloudWatch, update it to change its inference units, or delete it when you no longer need it\.
-For more information, see [Managing Endpoints with Amazon Comprehend](manage-endpoints.md)\.
+For more information, see [Managing Amazon Comprehend endpoints](manage-endpoints.md)\.

 ### Creating an Endpoint with the Console<a name="detecting-cer-real-time-create-endpoint-console"></a>